 The stark differences in the degree of core utilization according to raw material origin also reflects a dynamic hominin land-use system.
 Flake sequence values associated with exotic materials are often from later in the sequence than those associated with local raw materials.
 This pattern could indicate that cores from exotic sources were often utilized prior to their arrival and discard at Kanjera South.
 The presence of highly reduced exotic materials in contrast with lightly reduced local materials may imply that hominins that visited the Homa Peninsula may have discarded more utilized exotic materials as they collected materials that were proximal to Kanjera as part of a mobile toolkit.
 This pattern has been observed at the site of FxJj 50 from the Okote Mbr. of the Koobi Fora Fm.
 (D. R. Braun, Harris, and Maina 2009).
 This may further suggest that stone tool acquisition and discard behavior may relate to the need to maximize the amount of utility hominins carried with them.
 In this sense, hominins would have made decisions to discard raw material when opportunities to increase the amount useable volume was prssent.
 The core reduction pattern at Kanjera South is also consistent with expectations of raw material procurement and utilization when conditions are neutral.
 Under neutral conditions, raw materials from more distant sources will be, on average, more reduced, than those from local sources (Brantingham 2003; Pop 2016).
 The fact that cores from more distant sources are more reduced than those from local sources is consistent with this pattern.
-This “distance-decay” pattern has been observed in numerous archaeological studies (eg. Blumenschine et al. (2008); Close (1999); Newman (1994); Toth (1985)).
+This ‘distance-decay’ pattern has been observed in numerous archaeological studies (eg., Blumenschine et al., 2008; Close, 1999; Newman, 1994; Toth, 1985).
 In addition, neutral expectations state that the variance in tool reduction intensity will decrease with distance from a given source.
 In other words, the variance in the amount of stone tool reduction intensity should be substantially lower in assemblages of tools from distant sources.
 The converse is also predicted by the distance-decay model.
 Variance in core reduction will be much greater in local sources.

 This prediction of the distance-decay model is not supported by the Kanjera South data.
 In contrast, while exotic materials are reduced more more substantially than local materials, the interquartile ranges of flake sequence and core reduction measures of assemblages from distant sources are as wide (or wider) than those associated with local sources.
-This argues against a null hypothesis that the patterns seen in the lithic assemblage at Kanjera South formed under neutral conditions (i.e. no intentional attempt to increase the use life of artifacts from distant sources).
+This argues against a null hypothesis that the patterns seen in the lithic assemblage at Kanjera South formed under neutral conditions (i.e., no intentional attempt to increase the use life of artifacts from distant sources).
 It has been hypothesized that deviations from the neutral model of this nature may arise due to increasingly linear movements toward specific locations (Brantingham 2003; D. R. Braun, Rogers, et al. 2008).
-Moreover, subsequent work modeling the influence of directed movement towards attractors has shown that while a distance-decay pattern remains visible, tools from earlier stages of reduction will be over-represented (i.e. greater variance in reduction) (Reeves 2019).
+Moreover, subsequent work modeling the influence of directed movement towards attractors has shown that while a distance-decay pattern remains visible, tools from earlier stages of reduction will be over-represented (i.e. greater variance in reduction) (Reeves, 2019).
 Thus, the greater than expected range in variance in the reduction intensity of distantly sourced cores may suggest that hominins directed their movement to Kanjera South.